MyAgencyValue logoMyAgencyValue

 When the two methods disagree by more than 20%, Tier 2 flags the divergence so you understand which inputs are pulling the range.

-Tier 3 (in development): full deal-room valuation
+Tier 3: full deal-room valuation

 Tier 3 adds a discretionary earnings cross-check, a producer NPV overlay for principals planning to stay on, a 15-year after-tax cash-flow projection with monthly amortization, a sensitivity table, and a book-roll probability assessment.
 This is the diligence-grade view — the same model a buyer would build before submitting a letter of intent.